-TIC has a distinguished history, dating back to 1918.
-In 1967, several ecumenical groups joined to form United Campus Ministry, and in 1989 became The Campus Ministry Center with an integrated approach to serving the spiritual needs of Miami University's campus.
+TIC has a distinguished history, dating back to 1918 when it was the Wesley Foundation.
+In 1967, several ecumenical groups joined the Wesley to form United Campus Ministry, and in 1989 they became The Campus Ministry Center with an integrated approach to serving the spiritual needs of Miami University's campus.

-In 2014, the board voted to change the name and mission of the organization to become and Interfaith Center, which continues to develop an integrated approach to serving needs of those on the Miami campus and beyond.
+In 2014, the board voted to change the name and mission of the organization to become The Interfaith Center, which continues to develop an integrated approach to serving the needs of those on the Miami campus and beyond.

 How Do We Accomplish Our Mission?

 Offer a Welcoming Space

 Serve as a safe, inclusive interfaith environment - physically and virtually - for our local and global communities to engage in dialogue, education and service.